BjornRuud/CollectionScanner/README.md

 ### Swift Package Manager

-Add the CollectionReader repo as a dependency to your `Package.swift` file and import `CollectionReader` in your source files.
+Add the CollectionScanner repo as a dependency to your `Package.swift` file and import `CollectionScanner` in your source files.

 ## Usage